Revisiting the Ratchet Principle: When Hidden Symmetries Prevent Steady Currents

-\textit{TRS and ratchet exceptions.} Let us first show that the lack of current in the non-interacting case ($\U=0$) stems from a hidden TRS.
-In the active case, the dynamics lead to a current-free steady state with density $\rho(\br)\propto v^{-1}(\br)$~\cite{schnitzer_theory_1993,cates_when_2013}.
-For parity-breaking $v(\br)$, this non-thermal dynamics seems to escape the ratchet principle: Computing the entropy-production rate (EPR) of, say, a run-and-tumble particle in the full $(\br,\bu)$ space indeed leads to a positive number~\cite{razin2020entropy,cocconi2020entropy,frydel2022intuitive,paoluzzi2024entropy}, which diverges in the absence of translational diffusion as is the case here.
-However, this apparent irreversibility is a direct consequence of working in the $(\br,\bu)$ space.
-Let us instead consider the entropy production rate in $\br$-space:
+\textit{{Hidden time-reversal symmetry.}} Let us first show that the lack of current in the non-interacting case stems from a hidden {time-reversal symmetry}.

+In the active case, the dynamics lead to a current-free steady state with a density {field} $\rho(\br){\equiv \langle\sum_i \delta(\br-\br_i)\rangle}\propto v^{-1}(\br)$~\cite{schnitzer_theory_1993,cates_when_2013}.
+For parity-breaking $v(\br)$, this non-thermal {yet current-free} dynamics seems to escape the ratchet principle: The entropy-production rate of, say, a run-and-tumble particle in the full $(\br,\bu)$ space is indeed positive~\cite{razin2020entropy,cocconi2020entropy,frydel2022intuitive,paoluzzi2024entropy}. {The lack of current in this parity-breaking irreversible dynamics thus appears as violating the ratchet principle.}

+The paradox is resolved by noticing that currents are determined by changes in positions $\br(t)$.
+We therefore coarse-grain out the variable $\bu(t)$ and {compute} the entropy production rate in $\br$-space{, defined as}:

-where $\br^R(t)=\br(t_{\rm f}-t)$ is the time-reversal of a trajectory of duration $t_{\rm f}$, and $\mathbb{P}[\br(t)\}]$ the probability to observe the trajectory $\br(t)$.
-Then, direct computations~\cite{metzger_exceptions_companion} show that $\sigma=0$ in the absence of interactions.
-Non-interacting RTPs and ABPs in activity landscapes thus follow a detailed-balance abiding dynamics with respect to their steady-state measure in position space.
+where $\br^R(t)=\br(t_{\rm f}-t)$ is the time-reversal of a trajectory of duration $t_{\rm f}$, and $\mathbb{P}$ the probability density of trajectories. {We note that $\sigma$ does not measure the rate of change of the total thermodynamic entropy of the system.
+Instead, it is an information-theoretic measure which tells us whether particle trajectories $\br(t)$ played forward and backward can be statistically distinguished~\cite{o2022time,fodor2022irreversibility}: it is a direct measure of irreversibility in position space.
+Thermodynamic and information-theoretic entropy-production rates may coincide~\cite{seifert_entropy_2005}, but they often do not~\cite{celani_anomalous_2012,fodor2022irreversibility}, especially in active matter~\cite{shankar2018hidden,o2022time}.
+For non-interacting RTPs and ABPs in activity landscapes,} direct computations~\cite{metzger_exceptions_companion} show that $\sigma=0$ in the absence of interactions.
+Their dynamics thus satisfy detailed balance with respect to their {non-thermal steady states} in position space: {the lack of currents follows from this hidden time-reversal symmetry and obeys the ratchet principle~\cite{denisov_tunable_2014}.}